eprbell/rp2/CONTRIBUTING.md

 * `make reformat`: formats all Python sources using Black
 * `make typecheck`: analyzes all Python sources with Mypy static type checker

-The following make targets perform static and runtime (unit test) checks: they are ran automatically in continuous integration on push and pull requests, but they are also useful while coding (use them liberally on your machine): `make check lint typecheck`
+The following line performs static and runtime (unit test) checks on the code: it is ran automatically in continuous integration on push and pull requests, but it's also useful while coding (use it liberally on your machine): `make check typecheck lint`

 The development and test workflows are supported only on Linux and macOS (not on Windows).